Photo Courtesy of Mercer University

 We're creating a gathering space for people to live, love, and learn about Pleasant Hill.

 Jones Cafe honors the former Bobby Jones Performing Arts Center, an institution named for educator and first tenured African American professor at Mercer University, Dr. Bobby Jones.
-The Center was located in a former church, the First Congregational Church, built in 1918.